 Ways to Avoid Problems with the Insurance Company

 Unfortunately, some accident victims may run into problems with an insurance company, whether that of the other driver or their own.
 Being diligent in collecting evidence and following all necessary steps may prove helpful in avoiding or dealing with complications as they arise.

 Some of the types of evidence that will be helpful in proving the other party’s negligence in an accident include the following:

 - copy of police/accident report;

 - anything else that demonstrates you weren’t at-fault for accident.

 It’s also important that you know how to deal with the insurance company as far as what you say.
 Despite not being responsible for the accident, an innocent comment can be twisted and used against you.
 Before agreeing to anything or giving the insurance company a statement, consult with your attorney.

 Seeking Help from a Personal Injury Law Firm in Atlanta

 Atlanta is a busy metropolitan area with great sights to visit such as the Georgia Aquarium or the World of Coca-Cola.
 Unfortunately, serious accidents may occur on the highways and streets of Atlanta, effectively ruining any trip to these or the many other landmarks.

-If you were injured as a result of someone else’s negligence, contact the Law Offices of Shane Smith, a personal injury law firm in Atlanta.
+If you were injured as a result of someone else’s negligence, contact the Shane Smith Law, a personal injury law firm in Atlanta.
 We will explain insurance responsibilities as they apply to your specific case and how you can protect your legal rights if you aren’t at-fault in an accident.
 Call us at (888) 927-6955.